 Creating an Italian Garden at Home

-Since the classic Italian garden was a function of wealth and the Mediterranean climate, today's homeowner is immediately confronted by two limitations in trying to recreate an Italian garden: cost and climate.
+Since the classic Italian garden showcased wealth and the Mediterranean climate, today's homeowner is immediately confronted by two limitations in trying to recreate an Italian garden: cost and climate.

-A classic component of the Italian garden that is definitely achievable in the modern landscape is the hardscape walkway.
-On large properties, multiple walkways should connect the various outdoor rooms in your garden.
-For smaller properties, where a courtyard style is sought, a single walkway can cut through the garden.
-Alternatively, use a hardscape patio.
-Either way, install hedges around the perimeter to encase your courtyard.
+A classic component of the Italian garden is the hardscape walkway.
+On large properties, multiple walkways should connect the various outdoor rooms of your garden.
+For smaller properties, where a courtyard style is sought, a single walkway or patio can fit the garden.
+Install hedges around the perimeter to encase your courtyard.

-Again, while creating a full-blown Italian garden will be challenging for many modern homeowners, it's certainly possible to suggest the look of such a design by installing an arbor or a pergola.
-These structures also have two practical functions: to provide shade and to provide support for lovely climbing plants.
-Use one of these structures to work in a floral accent by growing climbing plants on them.
+Suggest the look of an Italian garden by installing an arbor or a pergola.
+These structures also have two practical functions: to provide shade and to provide support for a floral accent by growing climbing plants on them.

 Evergreen Shrubs and Mediterranean Plants

 Evergreen shrubs and plants native to the Mediterranean are must-have components in an Italian garden.
-Evergreen shrubs furnish the plant material for the hedges that will edge your walkways or surround your courtyard.
+Evergreen shrubs create the hedges to edge walkways or surround the courtyard.
 Use them in topiaries to create accents.
 Two classic choices are:

 Italian cypress shrub (Cupressus sempervirens) is a great choice for a vertical accent.
 But since it is suited to zones 8 to 10, Northern gardeners will have to substitute with a tall, slim arborvitae (Thuja spp.) or another columnar shrub.

-For the Mediterranean feel so essential to Italian gardens, there are a number of herbs to choose from (they look great in terra-cotta pots), including:
+For a Mediterranean feel so essential to Italian gardens, there are several herbs for pots or planting beds to choose from including: